Summary:

 c) It is contagious.

-3. JUST WAIT!
-(One of the biggest one in all the anger information I’ve gone through so far.)
+- JUST WAIT!
+(The biggest one in all the anger information I’ve gone through so far.)
 Remove yourself from the situation.
 Write an angry email and save it for a few days/weeks.
-(Paras note: I wait 6 months before taking action on the big things and by then the angry email turn into a previsioned weapon/solution).
+(Paras note: I wait 6 months before taking action on the big things and by then the angry email turns into a previsioned weapon/solution).
 Things to try – reading, meditating, exercise.
 According to the American Psychologic Association, deep breathing is the fastest tool to reduce the intensity.

-9. Use self-deprecating humour.
-Ignore the bad behaviour or turn it into an insult on yourself, that way you take the power from stopping it taking root in your psyche.
+- Use self-deprecating humour.
+Ignore the bad behaviour or turn it into an insult on yourself, that way you take the power by stopping it take root in your psyche.
 By laughing it off you’re telling them and yourself that you don’t take it seriously.

 b) What did you think/How did you react.